 Diving Deep: implied bounds and variance #25860

-while Rust is a great language and tends to be sound in most cases, its complex trait system together with its fairly organic growth results in some unsoundness and unintended behavior. fixing or even just understanding these can often be non-trivial, which is why I am looking through them to summarize the issues for myself and discuss some potential fixes. any unsoundness discussed here is pretty much impossible to trigger unintentionally and were mostly found by explicitly searching for them
+while Rust is a great language and tends to be sound in most cases, its complex trait system together with its fairly organic growth results in some unsoundness and unintended behavior. fixing or even just understanding these can often be non-trivial, which is why I am looking through them to summarize the issues for myself and discuss some potential fixes. any unsoundness discussed here is pretty much impossible to trigger unintentionally and were mostly found by explicitly searching for themThe first issue I am taking a look at is probably the most well known unsound issue of Rust.

-EDIT: After publishing this post and talking to people about it, a potentially better introduction to this bug would be something like this code example.
-My understanding of the issue has significantly changed since writing this post and I now strongly believe that we should add where-clauses to binders.
+introduction to this bug would be something like this code example.
+My understanding of the issue has significantly changed since writing this post and I now strongly believe that we should add where

 Let’s start with a slight modification of the example by @arielb1: